codeborne/klite/jdbc/README.md

 * No generation of scripts for existing DB schema - this is best to be done manually, or just existing tools like pg_dump
 * Only tested with PostgreSQL, PRs for other DBs welcome

-### Best practices

-It's more convenient to treat DB objects as maintainable code, e.g.
-* Create a separate .sql file for an entity like [users.sql](../sample/db/users.sql)
-* Use a dot notation for changeset names, like `users.personalCode`, which adds users.personalCode column
-* Backwards-compatible changesets between deploys, allowing for rollback of the app with already updated DB
-* You can add destructive changesets for future right away with some non-existent context, e.g. `context:TODO`
-* Run the same changesets before DB-related unit tests

 #### Different DB user for migration and running

 It is better for security to use a user with fewer rights for the running application.